Dark star (Newtonian mechanics): Radiation

-A dark star may emit indirect radiation as described above.
 Black holes as described by current theories about quantum mechanics emit radiation through a different process, Hawking radiation, first postulated in 1975.
 The radiation emitted by a dark star depends on its composition and structure; Hawking radiation, by the no-hair theorem, is generally thought of as depending only on the black hole's mass, charge, and angular momentum, although the black hole information paradox makes this controversial.

-- Light-bending effects
+Light-bending effects

 If Newtonian physics does have a gravitational deflection of light (Newton, Cavendish, Soldner), general relativity predicts twice as much deflection in a light beam skimming the Sun.
 This difference can be explained by the additional contribution of the curvature of space under modern theory: while Newtonian gravitation is analogous to the space-time components of general relativity's Riemann curvature tensor, the curvature tensor only contains purely spatial components, and both forms of curvature contribute to the total deflection.